-Except as mentioned above no subsidiary associate or joint venturehas been acquired or ceased/ sold / liquidated during the Financial Year 2019-20.
+Except as mentioned above no subsidiary associate or joint venture has been acquiredor ceased/ sold / liquidated during the Financial Year 2020-21.

 (a) Health & Hygiene

-The health assessment and occupational disease monitoring of employeesand contractor workers is carried out through periodic medical examinations and hygienemonitoring at work place.
+The health assessment and occupational disease monitoring of employees and contractorwork force is carried out through periodic medical examinations and hygiene monitoring atwork place.

-A well-equipped health centre at Gadepan operates round the clock toprovide health services to employees & their families contractor workforce andvillagers in the vicinity of the plants.
-Three well equipped ambulances are available onround the clock basis at Gadepan which also cater to the requirements of villagers inmedical emergencies.
+The Company's health centre at Gadepan is equipped with requisite medical facilitiesand doctors and it provides healthcare services to employees & their familiescontractor workforce and villagers in the vicinity of the plants.
+Three well equippedambulances are available at Gadepan which also cater to the requirements of villagers inmedical emergencies.
 The Company also facilitates employees to consult a Companyaffiliated doctor to ensure the well-being of the employees.
-The Company also organizestraining and awareness programs on health and hygiene related matters from time to timethrough external experts.
-In addition to this various health camps and campaigns likepulse polio & swine flu vaccination blood donation immunization programme forchildren etc. are also organized periodically.
-The self-sustainable complex at Gadepanprovides neat clean and healthy environment to the employees and their families whichgoes a long way in their well-being.
+Training and awarenessprograms on health and hygiene related matters are organized from time to time.

 (b) Safety Management

-In order to ensure highest levels of health and safety of all theemployees and contractor workforce there is a well-defined health and safety managementsystem in place in your Company.
-The Company has implemented a number of safety measuresfor accident prevention like hazard identification and risk assessment job safetyanalysis safety work permit system etc. A strong Process Safety Management system isalso in place to take care of safety in operation of plants and maintenance of equipmentand machinery.
+The Company strives to maintain highest levels of health and safety of all theemployees and contractor workforce through a well-defined health and safety managementsystem.
+The Company has implemented a number of safety measures for accident preventionlike hazard identification and risk assessment job safety analysis safety work permitsystem etc. The Company has a strong Process Safety Management System in place to takecare of safety in operation of plants and maintenance of equipment and machinery.

 (d) Quality Management